Health Library

 - You have symptoms of Alport syndrome.

-- You have a family history of Alport syndrome and you are planning to have children.
+- You have a family history of Alport syndrome and you are planning to get pregnant.

 - Your urine output decreases or stops or you see blood in your urine (this may be a symptom of chronic kidney disease).